andr-ll/nuti/docs/httpClient.md

 Also response will contain **parsed json** and could return it with a type if it specified as generic (TS only).

-Implemented for convenience with types, but **does not support response stream features**.
+Implemented for convenience with types, and ability to chain request methods.
+Also supports `pipe` method for streaming response to writable/duplex stream.

 ## Usage